-Welcome to the ETSU Department of Literature and Language website.
-We are a group of faculty with a great diversity of interests but with a common dedication to teaching, scholarship, and service.
-Our interests range from Western and Eastern literatures to focused analysis of regional and comparative literature, mythology, film studies, technical writing, linguistics and ESL, composition studies, writing across the curriculum, computer-assisted writing, and creative writing.
-We are also expanding our language offerings, broadening our range of modern languages and renewing our commitment to classic languages.
+Welcome to the ETSU Department of Literature and Language.
+Our department is made up of an exciting group of faculty dedicated to engaging with students through on-site and online courses, pursuing new avenues of scholarship, and serving the university.
+Our faculty is made up of literary and language scholars, linguist, and creative writers.
+Our interests range from Western and Eastern literatures and languages to focused analysis of regional and comparative literature, mythology, film studies, technical writing, linguistics and ESL, composition studies, writing across the curriculum, computer-assisted writing, and creative writing.

 We regularly publish books, book chapters, articles, reviews, poems, short stories, and electronic media in areas as diverse as our interests and as comprehensive as our curriculum.
 Our commitment, as individual scholars and as a working faculty, is to the ideals that have led to ETSU's designation by the Carnegie Foundation for the Advancement of Teaching as a doctoral-level, research-intensive institution.
 Our commitment to international education serves an important goal of the University as well.